fdeweger/CommuteCompensationCalculator/README.md

 # Commute compensation calculator
 This is a small CLI example app for an assessment.
+The commands here after have been tested under WSL / ubuntu, but not on Mac or native Windows.

 ## Installation
 After cloning this repository, run